Judit3/swhomes/README.md

 1. Log into your account on github
 2. Go to the repository of this project, Judit3/swhomes
-3. Go to the Settings tab of this GitHub repository.
+3. Go to the Settings tab of this GitHub repository
-4. On the left-hand sidebar, in the Code and automation section, select Pages.
+4. On the left-hand sidebar, in the Code and automation section, select Pages
 5. Make sure:
-- Source is set to 'Deploy from Branch'.
+- Source is set to 'Deploy from Branch'
-- Main branch is selected.
+- Main branch is selected
-- Folder is set to / (root).
+- Folder is set to / (root)
-6. Under Branch, click Save.
+6. Under Branch, click Save
 7. Go back to the Code tab.
-Wait a few minutes for the build to finish and refresh your repository.
+Wait a few minutes for the build to finish and refresh your repository
-8. On the right-hand side, in the Deployments section, click on 'github-pages'.
+8. On the right-hand side, in the Deployments section, click on 'github-pages'
 9. Click on the "open in another tab" symbol to see the live site.
-The URL will be judit3.github.io/swhomes.
+The URL will be judit3.github.io/swhomes

 ### Local development